It didn't take long for a tech company to copy Amazon Echo.

 Google Home is a Wi-Fi speaker that can stream music directly from the cloud.
 Google said it will deliver rich bass and clear highs - thanks to dual side-facing passive radiators - all from a compact form factor.
 If you prefer, you can send music from your Android or iOS device through Google Cast.
 That last bit is important because, with Google Cast support, you'll be able to use Google Home to control other connected speakers.

-You'll even get multi-room playback, meaning you can add one or more Google Home devices to a group of speakers in order to blast tunes throughout your house.
+You'll even get multi-room playback, meaning you can add one or more Google Home devices to a group of speakers in order to blast tunes throughout your home.
 But that's not all: Google Home will let you control your video content.
-Let's say you want to watch the latest episode of Jimmy Fallon or some sort of cat video on YouTube.
+Let's say you want to watch the latest episode of your favourite Netflix show or some sort of cat video on YouTube.
 Just issue a voice command to Google Home, and the content will appear on your TV.

-Amazon Echo Bluetooth speaker, so it can play music and be controlled from any device that supports Bluetooth audio streaming.
+Amazon Echo is a Bluetooth speaker, so it can play music and be controlled from any device that supports Bluetooth audio streaming.
 It's a 1.0 channel speaker, meaning that it is a single speaker with one tweeter and one woofer.
 In our review of the device, we thought Amazon could've done better in the sound department.
-Also, Amazon Echo doesn’t currently support multiroom audio.
+Also, Amazon Echo doesn't currently support multiroom audio.
+It is possible, however, to link it to a more powerful music system for improved quality - which is how many will use it.

 Google Home vs Amazon Echo: Price

-This is a real toss up.
-While Google Home beats out Amazon Echo in terms of offering different colours and finishes, you can get Amazon Echo in different models.
-Also, Google Home is coming out of the gate with some great partnerships (IFTTT, Nest, Spotify, etc), but Echo already works with many of these and has been building its devices/services portfolio for a couple years.
+Google Home comes out of the gate with some great partnerships (IFTTT, Nest, Spotify, etc), but Echo already works with many of these and has been building its devices/services portfolio for a couple years.
+Amazon has the head start.